itinero/logistics-api/README.md

 # logistics-api

-An HTTP logistical optimization API based on OsmSharp.Routing and OsmSharp.Logistics.
+A logistical optimization API based on Itinero and Itinero.Logistics.